semartinez147/semartinez147.github.io/README.md

 My short term goals are to get my Java certification (when testing centers reopen) and find a job that will support my ongoing development and let me support my family.

-You can find me on [LinkedIn](http://linkedin.com/in/semartinez147) or peruse my GitHub repositories below.

 ## Projects